Mukopaje/up-zpos/PROGRESS_REPORT.md

 ## ✨ Summary

-**What we have:** A solid, modern foundation for ZPOS using the latest technologies.
+**What we have:** A fully functional, modern POS system with 85% completion.
+Almost all core features are implemented and working.

-**What we need:** Time and effort to migrate the remaining business logic and pages.
+**What we need:**

-**Estimated completion:** 3-5 months full-time development.

-**Current status:** Ready to proceed with full migration.
-Foundation is complete and tested.
+- 11 remaining pages (mostly supporting/admin pages)
+- Physical printer testing
+- Data migration from old system
+- Final polish and testing

+**Estimated completion:** 2-4 weeks for remaining features + testing.

+**Current status:** System is production-ready for basic POS operations.
+Advanced features and administration pages need completion.

 ---